zoz-salah/My-ML-Journey/Phase-1_ML_FROM SCRATCH/nural_network_layer.md

 ## 📋 Overview

-This implementation demonstrates how to build a fully-connected (dense) neural network from the ground up.
+This implementation demonstrates how to build a fully-connected neural network from the ground up.
 You'll understand exactly what happens inside each layer during forward propagation and backpropagation.

 ---

 ## 🏗️ Neural Network Architecture

-### Network Structure
+### Structure

 ```
 INPUT LAYER        HIDDEN LAYERS          OUTPUT LAYER